NyanUnicorn/BasicRGBstripFader/readme.md

-# Simple RFB strip fader
+# Simple RGB strip fader
 This is a little c++ library to create smother trasitions between rgb leds on a strip.

 ## Description